ZhaoKunqi/social-media-video-download-discord-bot/README_ENUS.md

    pip install -r requirements.txt
    ```

-5. Configure the config.yml file:
+5. Configure the bot

-  To use this bot, you'll need to modify some things in config.yml:
+  You'll need to make some changes to the config.yml file to use the bot.

-- `discord-bot-token`: Token your Discord bot uses
+- `discord-bot-token`: The token used by your Discord bot
 - `cache-directory`: Directory to cache downloaded videos
 - `cache-clean`: Whether to delete video cache after uploading to Discord and S3 (if enabled)
-- `x-cookie`: Specify x.com cookie file
+- `x-cookie`: Cookie file to use for x.com
 - `enable-s3-backup`: Whether to enable S3 backup.
-Other S3 configs will not apply if this is false.
+Other S3 configs will be ignored if this is false.
 - `s3-endpoint`: S3 API server address
-- `s3-access-front-end`: S3 frontend address to include in messages to user
+- `s3-access-front-end`: S3 front-end address, will appear in messages sent to users
-- `s3-access-key` and `s3-secret-key`: Keys for authenticating with S3 server
+- `s3-access-key` and `s3-secret-key`: Keys for S3 server authentication
-- `s3-bucket-name`: Bucket name (must exist ahead of time and you must have access)
+- `s3-bucket-name`: Bucket name (must exist and you need access)
-- `s3-upload-timeout`: S3 upload timeout limit in seconds
+- `s3-upload-timeout`: S3 upload timeout limit (seconds)

 7. Run the bot:
    ```
    python3 main.py
    ```

-8. Use systemd to run it as a service:
+8. Use systemd to run it as a service

    ```
    cp discord-bot.service /etc/systemd/system/
-   # Modify paths as needed
+   # Modify the path as needed
    vim /etc/systemd/system/discord-bot.service

    systemctl daemon-reload
    systemctl enable /etc/systemd/system/discord-bot.service --now
    ```